The Children of Huang Shi: Box office performance

 The film grossed around $7.4 million worldwide, including $1.6 million in China and Spain, and $1 million in the U.S. and Australia.

 Film and history

-The original author of this movie, James MacManus, said "His entry to China was February 1938.
+The film's original writer, James MacManus, said "His entry to China was February 1938.
 He did not go to Nanjing.
 The movie has been dramatized.
 It's not the fact."
 Hogg wrote travel writings.
 But articles that he saw atrocities have not been found in the archives of Associated Press and United Press International.